 Wait… Did I miss something?
-Thanksgiving is this week, right?
+Thanksgiving is still coming, right?
 I checked my calendar.
 Yep, I’m good.
-Still a few more days before I need to pumpkin bars.
+Still a few more days before I need to make pumpkin bars.
 I didn’t miss it; it just wasn’t there to see.

 Other than those Facebook friends who are gushing with thankfulness (reason #15: Great visit to the dentist.
 My cat doesn’t have cavities!) and the grocery stores who are capitalizing on it (Spend $150 at Fred Meyer, get the turkey for free!), Thanksgiving is a forgotten holiday.

 It is not marked with much hoopla, unless you count the midnight shopping that immediately follows it.
 For the most part, Thanksgiving is not a top priority for advertisers and retailers.
 They prefer to skip directly from Halloween to Christmas.
 Giving thanks just isn’t very lucrative.

 Today, I decided that I am ok with that.

 Who cares if there are no inflatable turkeys or emotional Hallmark movies?
 Let’s celebrate Thanksgiving in our own way.

 Learn about the Pilgrims and the Indians and that first feast that held so much promise after so much heartbreak.
 Maybe you are having a tough time finding a job right now?
 Hang in there.
 It took the Pilgrims years to establish a life for themselves.
 Tired of your rice-and-beans grocery budget?
 It sure beats starvation on a soggy ship.
 So the last Lego set is whisked off that Black Friday Target shelf before you find a parking spot within two miles of the store?
 Relax.
 At least you don’t have scurvy.